CmR Lyon Event Banner 1600x600-01_2

 Description

-The European Cluster Collaboration Platform, on behalf of the European Commission and in partnership with the competitiveness cluster CIMES Auvergne-Rhône-Alpes, the Auvergne-Rhône-Alpes region, the regional development agency Auvergne-Rhône-Alpes Entreprises and both competitiveness clusters Polyméris and Techtera are jointly organising the “Clusters meet Regions” workshop on 12 and 13 October 2023, in Lyon, France.
-The event is organised in the framework of the industrial exhibition Pollutec.
+The European Cluster Collaboration Platform, on behalf of the European Commission and in partnership with the competitiveness cluster CIMES Auvergne-Rhône-Alpes, the Auvergne-Rhône-Alpes region, the regional development agency Auvergne-Rhône-Alpes Entreprises and both competitiveness clusters Polyméris and Techtera jointly organised the “Clusters meet Regions” workshop on 12 and 13 October 2023, in Lyon, France.
+The event was organised in the framework of the industrial exhibition Pollutec.

 Read more details on the Auvergne-Rhône-Alpes clusters landscape in the Input Paper